MarioLFB/P1CodeInstitute/README.md

         1. Access updated information on investment opportunities and enhancements for managing the bank account.
         2. As a user of a financial institution, the primary aim is to establish more direct and prompt means of communication.
         3. Receive timely information about news and updates related to the financial market.

+-   ### Design

+    -   #### Colour Scheme
+        -   The primary colors used in the project are Dark Navy Blue and Pale Yellow.
+    -   #### Typography
+        -   The main font used is Raleway, and in some instances, the Bungee font is employed for additional stylization in the project.
+In case of any issues, the fallback font is a sans-serif.
+    -   #### Imagery
+        -   The main image on the home page features the CEO of the company, aiming to instill credibility in the product and brand.
+On the SignUp page, an alternative image of the project's logo is used to provide a visually appealing aspect for the user.